BY Evelyn Chapman

 In order to catch a look at these unsuspecting women’s reflections, clubgoers are required to buy a private booth for the night, aptly titled “Smoke and Mirrors,” which can go up to as much as £800 per night.
 Read More

 BY Laurel Walsh

 Here’s some fuck-yeah fashion advice for your morning.
 Swimwear season is coming up fast, and you know what that means – you can’t walk a block without some ad, advice column, or storefront window telling you to change your body.
 Forget the haters with this graphic from Gordiamor:

 Living in a generation of Photoshop, fat-shaming, and stick-thin models, it sometimes seems nearly impossible to imagine a time when "skinny" was a bad word.
 That’s why we couldn’t help but wonder if we'd stumbled into some sort of alternate universe when we discovered these vintage advertisements for weight gain.
-Even though these (admittedly hilarious) taglines were still putting too much emphasis on weight in relation to self-worth (the company ...
 Read More

 Liat Ron's new play, Guts, is an entertaining and brutally honest look at one woman’s struggles with body image.
 The play tells the story of Hellthy, played by Ron, who's broken up with her boyfriend and left NYC to move back in with her parents in Israel.
 Hellthy's post-breakup depression consumes her at first--she sleeps all day and ruminates in her negative thoughts.
 Her insecurities are magnified to gargantuan proportions as she speaks every thought aloud to the audience.
 Read More